NSLS2/ADTucam/README.md

 > There are still some issues that are not resolved with the TUCAM SDK.
 > * Timeouts on `waitForFrame` don't always work (we have a separate timeout thread as a fallback)
 > * Software triggering is completely unreliable and suffers waiting forever for the frame to arrive
+>
+> We are unsure if these issues persist on other cameras, frame grabbers, software versions, etc.

 ## Quick Setup